tangix/ci4-zen-zone/routing-filters/README.md

 The ``filter`` argument refers to the ``BearerAuthFilter`` filter responsible for checking client Authorization.
 Within the ``group()``, the filter definition applies to all defined routes.
 The filter is defined as ``bearer-auth:conf`` where the ``:`` denotes arguments that are passed to the filter's ``before()`` function.

-``BearerAuthFilter::before(RequestInterface $request, $arguments = null)`` will validate the JWT and generate 400, 401 or 403 responses if required.
+``BearerAuthFilter::before(RequestInterface $request, $arguments = null)`` will validate the JWT and generate 400 (Bad Request), 401 (Unathorized) or 403 (Forbidden) responses if required.
 If the token validation pass (correctly formatted and signed, not expired and issued by this server), the permissions indicated in ``$arguments`` will be checked.
 If the permissions match the user's permissions set in the system, the filter will accept the request and return ``$request`` to allow processing of the request to continue and pass control to the Controller code.

 ## Controller Code